Princely states of Pakistan: Khairpur

 The state of Khairpur also acceded to Pakistan on 3 October 1947.
-George Ali Murad Khan (born 1934), who from 19 July 1947 to 14 October 1955 was the last Amir (or Nawab) of Khairpur, was a minor for much of his reign, so it was a Regent, Mir Ghulam Hussain Khan Talpur Baluch, who acceded to Pakistan on his behalf.
+George Ali Murad Khan (born 1934), who from 19 July 1947 to 14 October 1955 was the last Amir (or Nawab) of Khairpur, was a minor for much of his reign, so it was a Regent, Mir Ghulam Hussain Khan Talpur, who acceded to Pakistan on his behalf.

-In 1950 the Amir introduced a form of democracy, with universal adult franchise.
-In 1955 the state was integrated into Pakistan.
+In 1950, the Amir introduced a form of democracy, with universal adult franchise.
+In 1955, the state was integrated into West Pakistan.
 The royal privileges of the Amir were abolished in 1972.

 The last Amir is one of the few surviving princes.